vasvjuck/LieSitPut-App/README.md

 **How it works**

 - **Authentication**.
 As I said before, the home page of the application is the AUTHENTICATION page('src/pages/Auth/SignUp.js).
 When you click on the button(Sign Up), a HTTP POST Request is sent to the server, after which the user is added to the database (collection 'users-data').
-If the response is successful, the user must Log In with the SAME username and password on the LOGIN page('src/pages/Auth/Auth.js).In case of a successful response from the server, the user is directed to the HOMEPAGE page('src/pages/Auth/Auth.js) of the application
+If the response is successful, the user must Log In with the SAME username and password on the LOGIN page('src/pages/Auth/Auth.js).In case of a successful response from the server, the user is directed to the HOMEPAGE('src/pages/Auth/Auth.js) of the application.

 - **Main page** (src/components/Main/Main.js).
 The MAIN page displays a list of products that we receive from the database.
 At the first render of the page, using the useEffect hook, we send a HTTP GET Request to the server, in response we receive an array of all products.
 After that we operate with this array, using the filter method.
 In this way we sort the array by category.
 When the user clicks on a category, the user sees the corresponding products on the page.